China’s ‘Brother Watch’ gets 14-year prison term

 New President Xi Jinping has tried to assuage public anger by encouraging frugality among officials and by tightening controls over the bureaucracy and long-cosseted state owned companies.

 However, China’s ruling Communist Party is extremely wary of private citizens probing corruption, preferring to do the policing on its own terms.
-Scores of social media users have been detained after publicizing graft allegations or calling for officials to publicly declare their assets, amid a campaign by authorities to clamp down on ‘online rumors.’
+In recent months, scores of social media users have been detained after publicizing graft allegations or calling for officials to publicly declare their assets, amid a campaign by authorities to clamp down on ‘online rumors.’